AidanNovo/FantasyPhysicsRedux/about.md

 card alongside more detailed descriptions of the physics at play, as well as helpful links to experiment homepages to serve as a launchpad for interested students to learn more.

-Originally conceived in 2018 by Professor Christopher Rogan, the project was revived in 2024 under a new design vision proposed by Aidan Novo.
+Originally conceived in 2018 by Professor Christopher Rogan, the project evolved into its current form in 2024 under a new design vision proposed by Aidan Novo.

 ---